This post was originally published on December 27, 2016 and has been updated for accuracy and comprehensiveness.

 - Encrypt networks where smart devices are hosted.
 This will make it difficult for hackers to obtain or “read” data if systems are hacked.

 - Stay on top of product updates and system upgrades.
-If devices are dated and not compatible with updates, it may be time for an upgrade.
+If devices are dated and incompatible with updates, it may be time for an upgrade.

 - Vet vendor security processes prior to purchasing equipment.
 Understand how data is stored offsite and in transit, if network operations centers (NOCs) are secured and if data is encrypted.